 The application process

-The application deadline is 15 October each year for entry the following October (or for deferred entry the year after).
-We encourage all applicants to read the information about applying on the relevant subject page, as well as the how to apply page well in advance of 15 October, as there are a number of parts to the application procedure which may take time to organise and complete:
+We recommend that you apply as soon as possible once UCAS opens for applications in September.
+Your course may require registration for an admissions assessment by 15 Sept or 29 Sept 2023 (depending on the subject) and then the UCAS application deadline for all courses is 16 October 2023.
+Application is for entry the following October (or for deferred entry the year after).
+We encourage all applicants to read the information about applying on the relevant subject page, as well as the how to apply page well in advance of September, as there are a number of parts to the application procedure which may take time to organise and complete:

 - You will need a referee who can provide a reference and predicted grades for any exams that you have not yet taken.

-- You may also need to arrange for your school to provide a transcript.
+- You will also need to arrange for your school to provide a transcript, which you upload as part of My Cambridge Application.

 - There are some smaller details that it is worth being aware of, such as the need to upload a photo.

-Do explore the additional support pages for international applicants, and note that on 20 September Christ's publishes the current applicants section, which will support you through the next steps once you have submitted a valid application.
+Do also explore our additional support pages for international applicants, and note that on 20 September Christ's publishes the current applicants section, which will support you (in detail!) through the next steps once you have submitted a valid application and chosen Christ's College in your UCAS application.

 Further detail on aspects of the application process